mfzarates/pdsnd_github/README.md

 6/15/2021

 ### Project Title
-Project fork for Project Delivery
+Project fork for Project Delivery for Udacity MLOPS

 ### Description
 Intended to test skills on Git and version control usage.